OptiSchmopti/CsvProc9000/CONTRIBUTING.md

 ## Code contribution checklist

 - [ ] New code addition/deletion should not break existing flow of a system
+- [ ] Any new addition to the code needs to be tested by a unit-test
 - [ ] Ensure that any (development) dependencies are actually necessary for the change that you're implementing
 - [ ] Update the [README](README.md) if there are any changes to the public API and/or configuration